superfluid-finance/protocol-monorepo/examples/simple-acl-close/README.md

 > NOTE: You can also run these separately, e.g. `make install`

 ## Deployment and Interaction w/ Hardhat Console
-Open a terminal window and start up a local hardhat node: `yarn hh-node` or `npx hardhat node`.
+Open a terminal window and start up a local hardhat node: `yarn hardhat-node` or `npx hardhat node`.

 Open another terminal window and deploy the contracts locally: `yarn deploy <NETWORK_NAME>` or `npx hardhat run scripts/deploy.ts --network <NETWORK_NAME>`